 Female hair loss is often categorized by type 1 – 5

-Type 1: Diffused light thinning throughout top of scalp usually characterized by some light transparency through the hair with the scalp beginning to show.
+Type 1: Diffused light thinning throughout the top of the scalp usually characterized by some light transparency through the hair with the scalp beginning to show.

 Extensive 1: Extensive thinning throughout the top and sometimes side areas.
 Very little hair coverage on the scalp at this point.